k2view-academy/K2View-Academy/articles/03_logical_units/01_LU_overview.md

 2. [**LU Table Population (ETL)**](/articles/07_table_population/01_table_population_overview.md):
     * Getting data into the LU tables from a variety of data sources and keeping it up to date.
     * Different types of data manipulation like enrichment, cleansing, masking, transforming, etc.
-3. [**LU Schema**](/articles/03_logical_units/03_LU_schema_window.md): The relationship between the LU Tables (similar to foreign keys).
-An LU Schema has one LU Table defined as its Root Table that holds the Digital Entity’s unique key.
+3. [**LU Schema**](/articles/03_logical_units/03_LU_schema_window.md): The relationship between the LU tables (similar to foreign keys).
+An LU Schema has one LU table defined as its Root Table that holds the Digital Entity’s unique key.

 **Let’s use an example of a Customer 360 implementation for Company ABC:**
 * **Digital Entity: Customer**.
 * Data Sources (applications): CRM, Ordering, Billing and Collection.
 * LU Tables: The tables that will hold the data you want to keep about a customer from the four data sources.
 * LU Table Populations: The set of definitions to extract, transform, cleans, aggregate, validate  etc. data from the four data sources into the LU Tables.
-* LU Schema: The definition of the Root Table and the relationship between all LU Tables.
+* LU Schema: The definition of the Root Table and the relationship between all LU tables.

 ![image](/articles/03_logical_units/images/1.1_LU_Overview.png)